 The owner must also pay a Property Tax, known as the IMI (Imposto Municipal Sobre Imóveis), every year after purchase, and the Condominium Fees within the same building.

-After the downturn caused by the pandemic, the Portuguese real estate market has begun its recovery.
-More than 96,600 homes were sold across the country between January and June 2021.
+After the economic downturn caused by the pandemic, the Portuguese real estate market has recovered.
+More than 129,374 homes were sold across the country between January and September 2022.

 That’s an increase of 30% compared to the same period last year and 27% compared to 2019, a year before the pandemic.

-Prices, which also fell in 2020, are now increasing.
+Prices, which fell in 2020, have increased ever since.
 As a result, more than €15.5 billion of real estate was sold in the first half of 2021.
 That’s an increase of 26% compared to the first half of 2020 and 12% higher than the same period in 2019.

 Alentejo, where 6,869 were sold in the first half of 2021 for a total value that exceeded €684 million, and Madeira, with 2,040 homes sold for a total value of €324 million, grew the most.